-Cybercriminals use various tools and channels to be able to steal your data.
+Cyber criminals use various tools and channels to be able to steal your data.
 Some of the most common channels they use are email phishing campaigns, software and remote desktop vulnerabilities, and other password-based attacks.
 If you’re wondering how you can bolster your business’ online policies and procedures, you’re in luck.
 We compiled a list of tips for small businesses to improve computer network safety.
 Here are some of the different types of network security solutions you can use to ensure that your business is safe and secure.

 Believe us when we say that it only takes one data breach to ruin your financial stability.
 It’s understandable that your computer network and existing network vulnerabilities can take a back seat as small businesses already have enough on their plates.
 The best course of action to take a look at where your information is being stored and used and place the necessary security measures based on your needs.
 Remember, knowing your company’s network vulnerabilities means you’re one step ahead of cybercriminals.